 The action slowed in the fourth and Taylor was picking the cleaner punches from range.

 Jonas backed Taylor to the ropes in the first minute of the fifth but Taylor fought out well with hooks both upstairs and down.

 Going into the second half there was plenty of drama.
 Taylor landed a sweet flurry but appeared to be knocked off balance momentarily when she was spun and clocked with a straight left hand – the best punch of the fight at that stage.

 Jonas enjoyed a strong seventh, landing hard and often as Taylor was forced to bite down on the gumshield and the bout threatened to unravel.

 The Olympic gold medallist came back busily in the eighth, taking an enormous bodyshot for her troubles before stiffening the legs of Jonas with a straight right hand.

 A very good ninth saw Taylor outland Jonas comprehensively and halt the momentum of the Englishwoman.

 Jonas came out aggressively in the tenth, landing clean shots and Taylor responded in-kind, outworking her game challenger and finishing strong up against the ropes in a truly epic stanza.

-Moving slightly nervously to the cards, Taylor was confirmed a unanimous decision winner with cards of 96-95 twice and 96-94, with Jonas and her team applauding the decision.
+Moving slightly nervously to the cards, Taylor was rightly confirmed a unanimous decision winner with cards of 96-95 twice and 96-94, with Jonas and her team applauding the decision.